Dye penetrant inspection: Inspection steps

 After excess penetrant has been removed, a white developer is applied to the sample.
 Several developer types are available, including: non-aqueous wet developer, dry powder, water-suspendable, and water-soluble.
 Choice of developer is governed by penetrant compatibility (one can't use water-soluble or -suspendable developer with water-washable penetrant), and by inspection conditions.
 When using non-aqueous wet developer (NAWD) or dry powder, the sample must be dried prior to application, while soluble and suspendable developers are applied with the part still wet from the previous step.
 NAWD is commercially available in aerosol spray cans, and may employ acetone, isopropyl alcohol, or a propellant that is a combination of the two.
-Developer should form a semi-transparent, even coating on the surface.
+The developer should form a semi-transparent, even coating on the surface.

 The developer draws penetrant from defects out onto the surface to form a visible indication, commonly known as bleed-out.
-Any areas that bleed out can indicate the location, orientation and possible types of defects on the surface.
+Any areas that bleed out can indicate the location, orientation, and possible types of defects on the surface.
 Interpreting the results and characterizing defects from the indications found may require some training and/or experience [the indication size is not the actual size of the defect].